Insulated-gate bipolar transistor: Practical devices

 Practical devices capable of operating over an extended current range were first reported by B. Jayant Baliga et al. in 1982.
 The first experimental demonstration of a practical discrete vertical IGBT device was reported by Baliga at the IEEE International Electron Devices Meeting (IEDM) that year.
 General Electric commercialized Baliga's IGBT device the same year.
 Baliga was inducted into the National Inventors Hall of Fame for the invention of the IGBT.

 A similar paper was also submitted by J. P. Russel et al. to IEEE Electron Device Letter in 1982.
 The applications for the device were initially regarded by the power electronics community to be severely restricted by its slow switching speed and latch-up of the parasitic thyristor structure inherent within the device.
 However, it was demonstrated by Baliga and also by A. M. Goodman et al. in 1983 that the switching speed could be adjusted over a broad range by using electron irradiation.
 This was followed by demonstration of operation of the device at elevated temperatures by Baliga in 1985.
-Successful efforts to suppress the latch-up of the parasitic thyristor and the scaling of the voltage rating of the devices at GE allowed the introduction of commercial devices in 1983, which could be utilized for a wide variety of applications.
+Successful efforts to suppress the latch-up of the parasitic thyristor and the scaling of the voltage rating of the devices at GE allowed the introduction of commercial devices in 1983, which could be used for a wide variety of applications.
 The electrical characteristics of GE's device, IGT D94FQ/FR4, were reported in detail by Marvin W. Smith in the proceedings of PCI April 1984.
-Marvin W. Smith showed in Fig.12 of the proceedings that turn-off above 10 amperes for gate resistance of 5kOhm and above 5 amperes for gate resistance of 1kOhm was limited by switching safe operating area although IGT D94FQ/FR4 was able to conduct 40 amperes of collector current.
-Marvin W. Smith also stated that the switching safe operating area was limited by the latch-up of the parasitic thyristor.
+Smith showed in Fig. 12 of the proceedings that turn-off above 10 amperes for gate resistance of 5 kΩ and above 5 amperes for gate resistance of 1 kΩ was limited by switching safe operating area although IGT D94FQ/FR4 was able to conduct 40 amperes of collector current.
+Smith also stated that the switching safe operating area was limited by the latch-up of the parasitic thyristor.

 Complete suppression of the parasitic thyristor action and the resultant non-latch-up IGBT operation for the entire device operation range was achieved by A. Nakagawa et al. in 1984.
 The non-latch-up design concept was filed for US patents.
-To test the lack of latch-up, the prototype 1200 V IGBTs were directly connected without any loads across a 600 V constant voltage source and were switched on for 25 microseconds.
-The entire 600 V was dropped across the device and a large short circuit current flowed.
+To test the lack of latch-up, the prototype 1200 V IGBTs were directly connected without any loads across a 600 V constant-voltage source and were switched on for 25 microseconds.
+The entire 600 V was dropped across the device, and a large short-circuit current flowed.
 The devices successfully withstood this severe condition.
 This was the first demonstration of so-called "short-circuit-withstanding-capability" in IGBTs.
 Non-latch-up IGBT operation was ensured, for the first time, for the entire device operation range.
 In this sense, the non-latch-up IGBT proposed by Hans W. Becke and Carl F. Wheatley was realized by A. Nakagawa et al. in 1984.
 Products of non-latch-up IGBTs were first commercialized by Toshiba in 1985.
 This was the real birth of the present IGBT.